-- A failure to understand anatomy & biomechanics
+- A failure to integrate these essential elements.

 Lectures will be hosted over zoom.
 Zoom link will be sent out the week of the first lecture.
 Lectures will be recorded for those who can not attend live.